Deriving Differential Target Propagation from Iterating Approximate Inverses: Training the Decoders and Architecture Issues

 What if an inverse is not possible, e.g., because the next layer has more units than the previous one?
 Similarly, what if the architecture has skip connections (as in ResNets for example)?
 In those cases, there is no exact inverse, so the best we can hope is to find a target $\tau_{l-1}$ (still close to $h_{l-1}$) which minimizes the reconstruction error of the next-level target, when projected down through $g$.
 This is already what Eq.~\ref{eq:iterative-tau-out-update} does.

 Let us now consider skip connections and more generally the architectures which are not in the form of a linear chain.
 For example, layer $A$ may feed both layers $B$ and $C$ (and they in turn influence the output layer).
 The targets $\tau_B$ and $\tau_C$ each individually guarantee that $\tau_L$ can be obtained by $h_L$, if either $h_A$ or $h_B$ were changed to their respective target.
 We have an encoder $f_B$ which maps the inputs of $B$ (including $A$) to $h_B$, and we have a decoder $g_{BA}$ which maps a target $\tau_B$ into a target $\tau_{BA}$ which would be sufficient to make $h_B$ changed to $\tau_B$ if $h_A$ was set to $\tau_{BA}=g_{BA}(\tau_B)$ or to the result of an iterative process involving $f_B$ and $g_{BA}$.
 We have a similar decoder $g_{CA}$ which produces (iteratively or not) a target $\tau_{CA}$ for $h_A$ sufficient to bring $h_C$ to $\tau_C$.
-Since either picking $\tau_A=\tau_{AB}$ or $\tau_A=\tau_{CA}$ is sufficient to make $h_L$ reach $\tau_L$, and since $\beta$ is small enough to make the forward maps linearized, it means that setting $\tau_A = \gamma \tau_{BA} + (1-\gamma) \tau_{CA}$ also works for any $\gamma$ (but we will restrict ourselves to convex combinations, i.e., $0\leq \gamma\leq 1$).
-What would be a good choice of $\gamma$?
+Since either picking $\tau_A=\tau_{AB}$ or $\tau_A=\tau_{CA}$ is sufficient to make $h_L$ reach $\tau_L$, and since $\beta$ is small enough to make the forward maps linearized, it means that setting $\tau_A = \kappa \tau_{BA} + (1-\kappa) \tau_{CA}$ also works for any $\kappa$ (but we will restrict ourselves to convex combinations, i.e., $0\leq \kappa\leq 1$).
+What would be a good choice of $\kappa$?
 This situation should remind us of the question of how much weight to give on the different layers (in the linear chain scenario) when changing all the layers in parallel (Section~\ref{sec:parallel-updates}).

-This leads to the following proposal: set $\gamma$ in the above situation to
+This leads to the following proposal: set $\kappa$ in the above situation to

 so as to give a weight to each branch which is proportional to its "influence" on the loss.
-This principle can be generalized to more than two descendants by using as convex weights $\propto 1/||\tau_{XA}-h_A||^2$ for descendant $X$, with the proportionality constant chosen so the sum of the weights is 1.
+This principle can be generalized to more than two descendants by using as convex weights $\propto 1/||\tau_{XA}-h_A||^2$ for the feedback from descendant $X$, with the proportionality constant chosen so the sum of the weights is 1.